johnletey/arGQL/README.md

 ### `tx(id)`

 The `tx` function recieves as an input a valid Arweave transaction id.
-The function will then return all information about the transaction that the GraphQL endpoint supports.
+The function will then return all metadata information about the transaction that the GraphQL endpoint supports.

-Note that this function does not return the transaction data.

 ### `fetchTxTag(id, name)`